Improwised/kb.repairrabbit.github.io/content/dashboard/how_to_determine_the_total_value_of_all_the_products_in_stock?.md

 Select the product and search.
 ![How to determine the total price of all the products in stock?](/images/dashboard/how_can_i_determine_total_valuation_of_all_stock/click_search-min.png)

-here. you wll get exact amount of stock.
+Here, you wll get exact amount of stock.
 ![How to determine the total price of all the products in stock?](/images/dashboard/how_can_i_determine_total_valuation_of_all_stock/total_quantity-min.png)